varshitha246/Spam-mail-detector/README.md

 Libraries:

-pandas - For data manipulation and analysis.
+pandas - For data manipulation and preprocessing.

-scikit-learn - For model training, testing, and evaluation.
+scikit-learn - For machine learning and vectorization.

-CountVectorizer - For converting text into numerical features.
+   CountVectorizer: Converts text into numerical features.

-pickle - For saving the trained model and vectorizer.
+   MultinomialNB: Naive Bayes algorithm for classification.

+numpy (implicit in sklearn) - For numerical operations.